Engid/superfun/first-impressions.md

 y = {SinOsc.ar(freq:220, phase:0, mul:0.25, add:0)}.play;
 ```
 Cool.
 Since I'm in the habit of writing functions that handle little bits of computation, I'd like to write a little function that
-randomly computes a frequency for our little sine wave.
+randomly selects a frequency multiplyer for our little sine wave.
 Here's my first attempt (spoiler alert: this is *incorrect* as we'll see
 shortly).
 After writing this, I hit CTRL-A to highlight everything and evaluate with CTRL-ENTER:
 ``` SuperCollider
 randHarmonic = {